-Clients gain access to a database of messages (a message store) by obtaining a Store object that implements the database access protocol.
+Clients gain access to a Message Store by obtaining a Store object that implements the database access protocol.
 Most message stores require the user to be authenticated before they allow access. connect() performs that authentication.

 For many message stores, a host name, user name, and password are sufficient to authenticate a user.
-The JavaMail API provides a connect() override that takes this information as input parameters.
+The JavaMail API provides a connect() method that takes this information as input parameters.
 Store also provides a default connect() method.
-In either case, the client can obtain missing information from the session object's properties, or by interacting with the user by accessing the session's Authenticator object.
+In either case, the client can obtain missing information from the Session object's properties, or by interacting with the user by accessing the Session's Authenticator object.

-The default implementation of the connect method in the Store class uses these techniques to retrieve all needed information and then calls the protocolConnect method.
+The default implementation of the connect method in the Store class uses these techniques to retrieve all needed information and then calls the protocolConnect() method.
 The messaging system implementation must provide an appropriate implementation of this method.
-The messaging system can also choose to directly override the connect method.
+The messaging system can also choose to directly override the connect() method.